yarnmengnus/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * has a need to manage a significant number of tasks
-* prefer to organise tasks by priority and classifications
+* prefer to organise tasks by  and classifications
 * want to link tasks together to visualise their relationships
 * prefer desktop apps over other types
 * can type fast